giantswarm/releases/aws/v19.1.0/README.md

 ## AWSMachineDeployment CR's annotation to change the Flatcar Release Version

-This feature allows customer to set an annotation on AWSMachineDeployment CR's to change the Flatcar Release Version.
-For now it only allows to set `alpha.giantswarm.io/flatcar-release-version: "3689.0.0"` or a higher.
-We have added this feautre to accomodate the issues with Cilium CNI high CPU usage on small clusters.
-This feature is solely to enable customers to run Flatcar `alpha` channel which consists of the `kernel 6` version that fixes the issue, while waiting for a `stable` Flatcar release.
+This feature allows customers to set an annotation on AWSMachineDeployment CR's to change the Flatcar Release Version.
+For now it only allows setting `alpha.giantswarm.io/flatcar-release-version: "3689.0.0"` or a higher version.
+We have added this feature to accommodate the issues with Cilium CNI high CPU usage on small clusters.
+This feature is solely to enable customers to run the Flatcar `alpha` channel which consists of the `kernel 6` version that fixes the issue, while waiting for a `stable` Flatcar release.

 Please read the detailed description of the designed behaviour of the annotation:
 - when setting the annotation the TCNP Stack for the specific node pool is rolled and replaces the OS image